-On September 26, 2012 I posted this photo on theoutershores’ facebook page along with the message, “The early morning search for the purple olive, Olivella biplicata, begins here.”
-I took the photo on September 1 and with a morning low tide of -0.2′ and I expected to walk out toward the breakers and take photos of the purple olive, Callianax biplicata, in great morning light.
-I didn’t report what happened.
-What happened is this: I didn’t find any purple olives and in the nearly 8 months since I took the photo I didn’t encounter a single purple olive.
+On September 26, 2012, I posted this photo on theoutershores’ Facebook page along with the message, “The early morning search for the purple olive, Olivella biplicata, begins here.”
+I took the photo on September 1, with a low morning tide of -0.2′, and I expected to walk out toward the breakers and take pictures of the purple olive Callianax biplicata in the great morning light.
+But unfortunately, I didn’t report what happened.
+What happened is this: I didn’t find any purple olives, and in the nearly eight months since I took the photo, I didn’t encounter a single purple olive.

 My luck changed on April 26, 2013.
-An early morning low tide of -1.7′ provided a great opportunity and before long I noticed a distinctive show.
-A show is a track or dimple left in beach sand by an organism, usually a creature that buries itself below the surface; like a clam.
-In the gallery below you can check out the purple olive and its show and the Pacific razor clam and its show.
+An early morning low tide of -1.7′ provided a great opportunity, and I noticed a distinctive show before long.
+A show is a track or dimple left in beach sand by an organism, usually a creature that buries itself below the surface, like a clam.
+In the gallery below, you can check out the purple olive and its show and the Pacific razor clam and its show.

 Have you ever discovered a show on the beach and wondered what creature made it?
 Did you find out?
-Low tide on the outer shores is a great time to find interesting shows.
+Low tide on the outer shores is a great time to find exciting shows.

 I updated this post on September 14, 2022.